 The school is thankful for a committed ‘Friends of the school’ fundraising group CHAPS (Chapel Haddlesey Adults & Parents Society) who work hard to organise social events for our families and raise monies for the school.
-Every year we have a well-attended Summer Fayre and Christmas Fayre, and other events such as a summer disco for the children, family quiz night and family camp night on the school field.
+Every year we have a well-attended Summer Fayre and Christmas Fayre, and other events which have included a summer disco for the children, family quiz night and family camp night on the school field.

 The committee meet every half-term to discuss future events and all parents, grandparents and friends of the school are welcome to attend.

 Minutes from the most recent meetings are attached below.

 The photos show the family camp night and the Summer Fayre, which were both well attended by our families and community members.

 At Easter, CHAPS organise a family night in the community hall.
 This year, the Magic Hatter entertained around 90 children and adults with his magic show and CHAPS organised a supper.
 Thanks to everyone who attended, the feedback was really positive.

 CHAPS are busy planning the Mini Jamboree for 2018 and hope it will be even better than the success we had in 2017 when our Summer Fayre raised nearly £1300.

 Thank you to Poskitts of Kellington for donating 80 pumpkins to the school in Autumn 2017.
 Our School Council sold the pumpkins to our school families and community and raised funds for CHAPS.